ZippelLabs/ZP1/CONTRIBUTING.md

 ## Licenses

-If you contribute to this project, your contributions will be made to the project under the MIT license.
+If you contribute to this project, your contributions will be made to the project under the MIT OR Apache-2.0 license.

 ## Resources